6 Best Ways to Pay International Contractors

 Best Time to Use PayPal

-The best time to use PayPal directly is when you need a simple method to pay for invoiced freelancer and independent contractor services in one of the countries and currencies that PayPal offers but you don’t have an automated global partner payments solution.
+The best time to use PayPal directly is when you need a simple method to pay for invoiced freelancer and independent contractor services in one of the countries and currencies that PayPal offers but you don’t have an automated mass payments solution.
 Compare the fees to other payment methods besides PayPal.
 Before paying, check to see if the contractor payee will be paying the PayPal transaction and FX fees by receiving a lower net payment amount.

 Wise (formerly Transferwise)